Wedding Crashers: Plot

-John Beckwith and Jeremy Grey are Washington, D.C. divorce mediators who crash weddings under false identities to meet and have sex with women.
-At the end of a season of successful crashes, Jeremy takes John to the wedding of the eldest daughter of the U.S. Secretary of the Treasury, William Cleary.
-Once inside, the pair set their sights on Cleary's other daughters, Gloria and Claire.
-During the reception, Jeremy has sex with Gloria on a nearby beach who afterwards tells him that she was a virgin.
-Gloria is possessive and quickly becomes obsessed with Jeremy, and Jeremy urges John to escape the reception with him.
-Meanwhile, John attempts to court Claire, the maid of honor, but is interrupted by her hotheaded boyfriend, Sack Lodge, who is unfaithful and disrespectful behind her back.
-When Gloria invites Jeremy and John to an extended weekend retreat at their family compound in Maryland, John overrules Jeremy and accepts in an effort to get closer to Claire.
+Best friends John Beckwith and Jeremy Grey are divorce mediators in Washington, D.C. who, in their spare time, crash weddings under false identities to meet and have sex with women.
+At the end of a season of successful crashes, Jeremy convinces John to crash the wedding of the eldest daughter of the U.S. Treasury Secretary, William Cleary.
+At the nuptials, the pair set their sights on Cleary's other daughters, Gloria and Claire.
+During the reception, Jeremy has sex with Gloria on a nearby beach; she tells him afterward that she was a virgin.
+Possessive and infatuated, Gloria tells Jeremy that she loves him.
+Meanwhile, John becomes smitten with Claire, the maid of honor, but is interrupted by her hotheaded boyfriend, Sack Lodge, who is unfaithful and disrespectful behind her back.
+Gloria invites John and Jeremy to an extended weekend retreat at their family compound in Maryland.
+Jeremy is anxious to escape from Gloria, but John overrules him and accepts in an effort to get closer to Claire.

-John and Jeremy become acquainted with the Clearys: the Secretary's wife Kathleen harasses John; Gloria's brother, Todd, tries to seduce Jeremy during the night.
-Gloria continues to lavish unwanted sexual attention on Jeremy, massaging his penis at a family dinner and attacks him after tying his wrists and ankles to a bedframe; and Sack repeatedly injures Jeremy during a game of touch football.
-At dinner, John spikes Sack's wine with eye-drops to make him sick and get more time to connect with Claire.
+John and Jeremy become acquainted with the Clearys.
+The Secretary's wife Kathleen comes on to John sexually while Gloria's brother Todd tries to seduce Jeremy during the night.
+Gloria continues to lavish sexual attention on Jeremy, massaging his penis at dinner and later tying his wrists and ankles to a bedframe and raping him.
+Sack also repeatedly injures Jeremy during a game of touch football.
+At dinner, John spikes Sack's wine with eye drops to make him sick and get more time to connect with Claire.

-John and Claire continue to bond the next day on a sailing trip.
-The suspicious Sack takes John and Jeremy on a hunting trip and pranks them, resulting in Jeremy getting shot in the buttocks.
+John and Claire continue to bond the next day during a sailing trip.
+The suspicious Sack takes John and Jeremy on a hunting trip and pranks them, shooting Jeremy in the buttocks.
 While Jeremy recovers, John and Claire go on a bike ride to a secluded beach.
-Claire finally admits she is not sure how she feels about Sack and ends up kissing John passionately.
-Meanwhile, Gloria tends to Jeremy's wounds and reveals to him that she is not a virgin as she initially told him.
-Jeremy realizes that he himself has been played and that he may be in love with Gloria.

-While John is confessing his attraction to Claire, they are interrupted by Jeremy being chased out of the house.
-Sack, who had been investigating them, reveals John and Jeremy's real identities to the family.
-Betrayed, Claire turns on John, and the Secretary tells them to leave.
+Claire finally admits she is not sure how she feels about Sack and kisses John passionately.
+Back at the Clearys' estate, Gloria tends to Jeremy's wounds and reveals to him that she lied about being a virgin.
+Jeremy realizes that he may be in love with Gloria.
+Later in the afternoon, Sack announces that he and Claire are getting married.
+Jeremy prompts John to forsake his pursuit of Claire so they can go home, but John refuses, stating that he is in love with her.
+While John is confessing his feelings to Claire, they are interrupted by Jeremy being chased out of the house at gunpoint.
+Sack, who has been investigating them, reveals John and Jeremy's real identities to the family.
+Disappointed, the Secretary tells them to leave.